VladTheJunior/ESO-Tracker/README.md

 9. You can see and hear friends online while you ingame.
 10. You can see and hear lobby chat and taunts.
 11. Finally you can copy text from chats.
-12. App support Russian and English localiztion.
+12. App supports Russian and English localiztion.

 ## How To Use .EXE file
 1. [DOWNLOAD ALREADY COMPLIED .EXE](https://drive.google.com/open?id=1qLZ2Y4SGoVV40bl6d1wSEJmf3asukGhw)